Healthy You - Every Day

 • Nausea

-“If you’re struggling with any or all these symptoms and have an inclination they’re tied to certain foods, talk with your health care provider and consider seeing a dietitian nutritionist before removing FODMAPs from your diet,” Mandarano says.
+“If you’re struggling with any or all these symptoms and have an inclination they’re tied to certain foods, talk with your primary care clinician and consider seeing a registered dietitian before removing FODMAPs from your diet,” Dr. Arlequin says.

-“Talk with your health care provider and consider seeing a dietitian nutritionist before removing FODMAPs from your diet.” - Michael Mandarano, DO
+“Talk with your primary care clinician and consider seeing a registered dietitian before removing FODMAPs from your diet.” - Leah Arlequin, MD

 While it’s certainly OK to skip gum and soda, you shouldn’t dive into a low FODMAP diet on your own.
-“You could miss out on key nutrients and harm your overall health,” Mandarano says.
+“You could miss out on key nutrients and harm your overall health,” Dr. Arlequin says.
 And this eating plan isn’t a good fit for everyone.
-You may not be a good candidate if you are already at risk for malnutrition, have an eating disorder or have a complex medical history, for example, so it's important to talk with your primary care doctor first.
+You may not be a good candidate if you are already at risk for malnutrition, have an eating disorder or have a complex medical history, for example, so it's important to talk with your primary care clinician first.

 Stethoscope